visual-essays/essays/examples/how-to/images/positioning/README.md

 ## Explict Height and/or Width

-### With Default Fit (cover)

-The defaut, full, left, and right positioning will automatically calculate an image width and height relative to the position specified and window size.
+The defaut, full, left, and right positioning will automatically calculate a component width and height relative to the position specified and window size.
 This default behavior should work for most layout needs.
-However, in some cases it may be necessay to explicitly set the image viewer width and/or height.
-This can be done by adding `width` and/or `height` attributes to the `.ve-image` tag.
+However, in some cases it may be desired to explicitly set the component width and/or height.
+This can be done by adding `width` and/or `height` attributes to the component tag.
 The width and height can be defined as either a percentage of the window size or in pixels.
 For instance, this example defines the viewer width as a percentage of the window and the height as a pixel value.

 ```Markdown
   .ve-image <Image Manifest URL> width=60%  height=600px